 Things to Do (And What to Eat Along the Way)

 Walking Tours, Ruin Pubs and Huge Gluten Free Dishes

-On the Saturday the group woke up with slightly fuzzy heads and we had some breakfast at our flat before heading out to explore.
-The fresh air and a gentle scenic stroll from the parliament building, along the river bank, to the chain bridge worked its magic, and we continued up the hill to the Mattias Church and Fisherman’s bastion.
+Budapest is a lovely city to wander around.
+We wandered from the parliament building, along the river bank, to the chain bridge, then we continued up the hill to the Mattias Church and Fisherman’s bastion.
 Wonderful views, you really can’t miss this place on a trip to Budapest.
 Had gluten free hot chocolate and mulled wine at the top for 400-600 HUF (£1 – £1.50) while we admired the panorama.

 After you’ve taken it all in, walk down the hill to the edge of the river and look out for Belga Söröző.
 This café specializing in Belgian beers, HOWEVER, they also do huge portions of hearty, delicious food.
 My husband and I visited twice on our last trip.
 They were really helpful regarding my need for gluten free and I strongly recommend the pork knuckle if you are a meat eater – delicious.

 That evening we had a big dinner at “home”.
 From our AirBnB base, on the Pest side of the river, it was just a short stroll over to the CBA supermarket close to Andrassy Ut/Arany Janos Utca junction and they had everything we needed.
 I was able to find plenty of gluten free food.